oxyg3nium/oxyg3nium/.autodoc/docs/markdown/serde/src/main/scala/org/alephium/serde/SerdeError.md

 ## Questions:
  1. What is the purpose of the `SerdeError` class and its subclasses?

-   The `SerdeError` class and its subclasses define custom exceptions for serialization and deserialization errors in the `org.alephium.serde` package.
+   The `SerdeError` class and its subclasses define custom exceptions for serialization and deserialization errors in the `org.oxyg3nium.serde` package.

 2. What is the difference between the `notEnoughBytes` and `incompleteData` methods in the `SerdeError` object?